entur/design-system/packages/icons/README.md

 If you're changing an existing icon, just update the existing SVG file with the new source code.

-Unlike most other packages in our design system, this one doesn't use TSDX or TypeScript.
-This is because TSDX doesn't support the tools we need to optimize our SVG files.
+Unlike most other packages in our design system, this one doesn't use DTS-CLI or TypeScript.
+This is because DTS-CLI doesn't support the tools we need to optimize our SVG files.
 Instead, we've opted for configuring Rollup directly.